rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 ---
 This set of instructions creates a new Kubernetes cluster that's dedicated to running Rancher in a high-availability (HA) configuration.
 This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
 The cluster's sole purpose is running pods for Rancher.
 The setup is based on:

-- Round Robin DNS
+- Layer 4 Loadbalancer (TCP)
-- NGINX Ingress controller
+- NGINX Ingress controller with SSL termination (HTTPS)

 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha.svg)